arestovich-alexey/db_csv_parser/README.md

    -n <string>,  --new_spliter <string>
      new_spliter of string

+   -u,  --unescape
+     Unescape spliters.
+To work with '\t', etc.

    -k <string>,  --keys <string>  (accepted multiple times)
-     (required) keys of indexes
+     (required) keys of indexes.
+Example: -k key1 -k key2

    -a <string>,  --values <string>  (accepted multiple times)
      (required) indexes to parse separated by ','.
-Example: -a '0,1'
+Example: -a '0,1' -a '3, 4'

    --,  --ignore_rest
      Ignores the rest of the labeled arguments following this flag.